homanchou/xr/book/build-your-own-webvr-site.md

 "42"
 ```

-The same kind of pattern matching is applied to function heads like `join` and in this case we're storing `room_id` then printing it out for fun in the `IO.inspect` part.
+The same kind of pattern matching is applied to function heads like `join` and in this case we're capturing the value of `room_id` then assigning it into the socket for use later on.

 ### Sharing the liveview socket